How to Have a More Sustainable Christmas

 10. Explore Nature’s Rhythms No Matter the Weather

 There’s always something to appreciate in nature, even if the temperatures are cold outside.
-Step out for family hikes, visit your local forest, go skiing, glide around a skating pond or rink, or just sit by a fire with a mug of hot chocolate and watch the snow fall — we won't judge.
+Step out for family hikes, visit your local forest, go skiing, glide around a skating pond or rink, or just sit by a fire with a mug of hot chocolate and watch the snow fall.
 Not only is it great to appreciate the outdoors, but your health will benefit too.
 Any fees for local parks also support environmental stewardship.

 An insulated home is more energy efficient and eco-friendly.
 It’ll also save you money.